abbodyahmed057-a11y/script2.lua/README.md

--- Roblox Highlight Script: Highlights all players and ensures name tags are visible.
+-- This is a LocalScript.
+Place it in StarterPlayer > StarterPlayerScripts in Roblox Studio.
--- This is a LocalScript equivalent, but designed to run via loadstring.
+-- It highlights all players in the game and ensures their name tags are visible (they are by default, but this reinforces it).

 local Players = game:GetService("Players")
 local LocalPlayer = Players.LocalPlayer